joegeorge022/Ada/README.md

 # Ada - Cyberpunk AI Girlfriend

-Step into the neon-lit world of **Ada**, your AI-powered cyberpunk companion.
-Running on Groq’s **LLaMA 3 70B**, Ada provides a real-time, ultra-responsive, immersive conversations in a high-tech, dystopian-inspired interface.
+Ada is a cyberpunk AI girlfriend powered by LLaMA 3 70B.
+Ada provides a real-time, ultra-responsive, immersive conversations in a high-tech, dystopian-inspired interface.
+Ada adapts effortlessly for engaging discussions or immersive roleplay.
+Chat with Ada today✨!

 ## 🌐 Core Features